-- EMBL-EBI is a global leader in bioinformatics: the science of storing, analysing and sharing large biological datasets. - By sharing our expertise and through collaboration, we help researchers realise the potential of 'big data', enhancing their ability to exploit complex information to make discoveries that benefit mankind. - We are a non-profit, intergovernmental organisation funded by EMBL member states. - Our 600 staff represent 57 nationalities and we welcome a regular stream of visiting scientists throughout the year. - We are located on the Wellcome Genome Campus in Hinxton, Cambridge in the United Kingdom.
+- EMBL-EBI is a global leader in bioinformatics: the science of storing, analysing and sharing large biological datasets. - O By sharing our expertise and through collaboration, we help researchers realise the potential of 'big data', enhancing their ability to exploit complex information to make discoveries that benefit mankind. - We are a non-profit, intergovernmental organisation funded by EMBL member states. - Our 650 staff represent 66 nationalities and we welcome a regular stream of visiting scientists throughout the year. - We are located on the Wellcome Genome Campus in Hinxton, Cambridge, in the United Kingdom.

-The European Molecular Biology Laboratory
+The European Molecular Biology Laboratory (EMBL)

 We are part of EMBL, Europe's flagship laboratory for the life sciences.
-Research at EMBL is conducted by approximately 85 independent groups covering the full spectrum of molecular biology.
+Research at EMBL is conducted by over 80 independent groups covering the full spectrum of molecular biology.

 EMBL's main laboratory is located in Heidelberg, Germany.
-EMBL's other sites specialise in different disciplines: bioinformatics at EMBL-EBI in Hinxton, Cambridge, UK; neurobiology in Monterotondo, Rome, Italy and structural biology in Grenoble, France and Hamburg, Germany and imaging in Barcelona, Spain.
+EMBL's other sites specialise in different disciplines: bioinformatics at EMBL-EBI in Hinxton, Cambridge, UK; neurobiology and epigenetics in Rome, Italy; structural biology in Grenoble, France, and Hamburg, Germany; and tissue biology in Barcelona, Spain.